monkeyiq/filesender/README.md

 This is a branch of FileSender that adds a javascript REST client proof of concept (PoC).
-The PoC allows uploading and downloading files encryption from the command line.
+The PoC allows uploading and downloading files with encryption from the command line.
 That transfer can also be seen from the web interface and downloaded with the same passphrase.
 The code in it's current state is a PoC and needs work to be made ready as a PR.

 The javascript REST client uses the same javascript code that the browser does to perform the upload.
 This includes the encryption of